NovaInstitute/IndependentImpactWebsite/content/aboutus.md

 - [Claim Ontology](https://w3id.org/claimont)
 - [Information Communication Ontology](https://w3id.org/infocomm)

-These ontologies provide the formal basis for Independent Impact an make it possible to do imopact accounting across different impacts and domains in a consistent manner.
+These ontologies provide the formal basis for Independent Impact an make it possible to do impact accounting across different impacts and domains in a consistent manner.

 ### Guardian cookstove methodology